-targets (deadlines)

-Staff 0.3 FTE

-Risks Data collection and data availability from national NRA/TSO sources may be delayed or missing.
+Staff 0.3 FTE Risks Data collection and data availability from national NRA/TSO sources may be delayed or missing.

-Task 3 rd ACER report on monitoring of Congestion at interconnection points and monitoring the Implementation Monitoring of ENTSOG on the CMP Guidelines with a view to the combined application of CMPs Legal basis Point 2.2.2.1.2 of the Commission's Decision of 24 August 2012 Annex I Point 2.2 on Congestion management procedures in the event of contractual congestion (CMP Guidelines).
-Overview (status) The Third Report on Congestion at interconnection points is to be prepared with a view to the recommendations of the second Agency report and new recommendations may be developed in the light of the changes observed in the report.
+Task 3 rd ACER report on monitoring of Congestion at interconnection points and possible review of the Implementation Monitoring Review on the CMP Guidelines with a view to the combined application of CMPs Legal basis Point 2.2.2.1.2 of the Commission's Decision of 24 August 2012 Annex I Point 2.2 on Congestion management procedures in the event of contractual congestion (CMP Guidelines).
+Overview (status) The Third Report on Congestion at interconnection points is to be prepared with a view to the recommendations of the second Agency report.
 Objectives and Outputs CMP Scope list.
 Improved data consistency and quality.
 Third Report due on 1 June 2016.
 Performance indicators and targets (deadlines) The timely delivery of the report and the collection of data for the report possibly along the amended deadlines proposed in the first Agency report.
 Target date: Q2 2016 Staff 0.6 FTE Risks Data requirements may still not meet the standards.
 Data requirements and resources for further and deeper analysis may not be available.

 Task Review of amendment requests to Network Codes and propose amendments on own initiative based on Article 7 of the Gas Regulation and preparation of reasoned proposals to the Commission, where appropriate Legal basis Article 7 of (EC) Regulation 715/2009 Overview (status) The implemented and applied codes will trigger stakeholder requests for ad-hoc amendments and may also lead to own initiatives to improve applications.
 The amendments that are supported by the market will be turned into reasoned proposals to the European Commission to amend the codes adopted so far.
 Objectives and Outputs Consistent framework of codes, which supports the integration of the gas markets.
 Reasoned proposals to the European Commission underpinned by stakeholder support.
 Performance indicators and targets (deadlines) Timely response and consultation on the received amendment requests.
-The amendments that are taken further as reasoned proposals are well justified; inconsistency, where identified, is addressed and/or market functioning improved.
-This is an ad hoc task.
+The amendments that are taken further as reasoned proposals are well justified; inconsistency, where identified, is addressed and/or market functioning improved. , This is an ad hoc task.
 No deadlines can be provided.
 Staff 0.4 FTE Risks Insufficiently justified and/or unclear amendments received from the stakeholders.